Our Family of Companies

 Fort Washington is the money management and primary investment arm of its parent company, Western & Southern Financial Group.
 Collaboration plays an essential role in the day-to-day operations of not only the fixed income team but also throughout the firm.
 To explore why collaboration and other company strengths drive Fort Washington’s competitive results, an influential group of five investment professionals on their Fixed Income Team discussed how they leverage each other’s expertise and work together to attain the best possible outcomes.

-• Amy W. Eddy – Senior Credit Analyst (for High Yield Fixed Income strategy)
+Assistant Vice President & Senior Credit Analyst for the High Yield Fixed Income strategy

 Their collective experiences illustrate how collaboration fosters a unique spirit of teamwork within and across their investment teams.

-What you are trying to do when you collaborate is capture the value of investment decisions across the entire spectrum.
+When collaborating, you want to capture the value of investment decisions across the entire spectrum.

 Sometimes a culture of collaboration can develop out of institutionalized collaboration, which occurs in more structured and forced settings.
 Eventually that can evolve into a culture of collaboration, which is openly knowing and sharing different skill sets that can add value to you and your team.
 It becomes more natural to consult with certain subject matter experts regardless of what team or product they may support.
 We are fortunate to have a culture of collaboration that has permeated the entire firm for a very long time.

 The opposite of a collaborative approach, by the way, is a siloed approach where you never interact with other teams.
 Markets themselves are not siloed.
 In fact, markets are a spectrum of investments.
-What you are trying to do when you collaborate is capture the value of investment decisions across the entire spectrum.
+When collaborating, you want to capture the value of the investment decisions across the entire spectrum."

-For me it certainly is, but having said that, I know that people also learn and think differently.
+"It certainly is to me, but having said that, I know that people also learn and think differently.
 Some colleagues come to very good decisions independently.
 That may be a function of the sector and a function of their expertise or merely how a person learns or works.
-People process information differently, but I think the benefit of our firm is that our culture allows us to use our own strengths, individually and collaboratively, in reaching our investment decisions.
+People process information differently, but I think the benefit of our firm is that our culture allows us to use our own strengths, individually and collaboratively, in reaching our investment decisions."

 A group of 10 people can come to a great decision; a group of 100 people cannot.